miguelinux314/experiment-notebook/README.md

     `pip install enb`

-On Windows, the ray library must by installed manually first:
+On Windows, the ray library might need to be installed manually first.
+See the following link for updated information on how to do it:

     `https://docs.ray.io/en/master/installation.html`